halibal/nft-preview-card-component/README.md

 ## Acknowledgments

-Thank you Ayse Varlik for helping me on the completion of this project.
+Thank you [Ayse Varlik](https://www.frontendmentor.io/profile/aysevarlik) for the completion of this project.